tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  }
  ```

- * Remember, all smart contracts on Ethereum have their own address when deployed, and can store and send Ether like a wallet.
-It is up to us to create functions that manage this Ether properly, as we did with the withdraw function.
+ * Remember, all smart contracts on Ethereum have their own address when deployed, and can store and send ether like a wallet.
+It is up to us to create functions that manage this ether properly, as we did with the withdraw function.

- * When we create a deposit function and set it to `payable`, we are telling the contract to accept the Ether that is sent to this function.
+ * When we create a deposit function and set it to `payable`, we are telling the contract to accept the ether that is sent to this function.

  * As you can see, our `deposit` function body is blank; our function does not contain anything.
-The reason for this is that we only register this function to accept and hold the Ether that we send it, and this can be done by just adding the `payable` modifier.
+The reason for this is that we only register this function to accept and hold the ether that we send it, and this can be done by just adding the `payable` modifier.
 We can add more to this function later, like event logging, but for now, we'll do a bare-bones deposit function.

- * We now have a complete contract where any account can send our contract Ether through the `deposit` function.
-It can also send any amount of Ether to any address that we specify in the `withdraw` function (as long as we have enough balance, of course!).
+ * We now have a complete contract where any account can send our contract ether through the `deposit` function.
+It can also send any amount of ether to any address that we specify in the `withdraw` function (as long as we have enough balance, of course!).

 Ask the students the following question:

-* As you know, moving Ether around on the blockchain costs money.
+* As you know, moving ether around on the blockchain costs money.
 What if we don't have enough `gas` to complete the transaction?
 Do we lose all of the `gas` that was sent?

- * **Answer:** We do lose the gas that was used up already, but the transaction will be reversed, and we would get our Ether back since it was never successfully spent.
+ * **Answer:** We do lose the gas that was used up already, but the transaction will be reversed, and we would get our ether back since it was never successfully spent.

-We are going to add one final line to make sure that if Ether is sent to the contract without using the `deposit` function, (i.e., sending Ether directly to the contract's address), we can still capture the Ether into the contract's wallet.
+We are going to add one final line to make sure that if ether is sent to the contract without using the `deposit` function, (i.e., sending ether directly to the contract's address), we can still capture the ether into the contract's wallet.

-* If we don't add this `external payable` fallback function, and Ether is sent to our contract address, it will return the Ether instead, forcing other users to send via the `deposit` function.
-In our case, we want to capture all Ether sent to the contract.
+* If we don't add this `external payable` fallback function, and ether is sent to our contract address, it will return the ether instead, forcing other users to send via the `deposit` function.
+In our case, we want to capture all ether sent to the contract.

  ```solidity
  pragma solidity ^0.5.0;